nafisalam/assignment-sojern/README.md

   1. Util - 'compare versions'
   2. Application - 'tracking web server'.

-Note:  The assignment code of /img and /ping APIs are in the api.go file of the server folder.
-The version check util code is in the version.go file of the util folder.
+Note:  The assignment code of /img and /ping APIs are in the api.go file of the server folder. api_test.go has the test cases for the api.go.
+The version check util code is in the version.go file of the util folder. version_test.go file has the test cases for version check.

 This application has below folders structure.